-- 3. An employee shall not be eligible to receive more than one (1) type of bilingual pay concurrently. - 4.
-Bilingual pay shall not apply to workers' compensation supplement pay. - 5.
+- 4. An employee shall not be eligible to receive more than one (1) type of bilingual pay concurrently. - 5.
+Bilingual pay shall not apply to workers' compensation supplement pay. - 6.
 An employee in a bilingual assignment may request assignment to a position which does not require bilingual certification.
-The request shall be made in writing to the Department Head, who will consider it according to: - a. department need; - b. availability of a qualified replacement; and - c. availability of another suitable assignment for the requesting employee. - 6.
-Upon the agreement of the County and OCEA, negotiations shall be reopened for the sole purpose of considering the addition or deletion of classes eligible for exceptional bilingual pay. - F. Jail Assignment Pay - Employees in the following classes who are permanently assigned to the Central Jail/Intake/Release Center (including Correctional Medical Services, Headquarters Records, Warrant Bureau), Theo Lacy Branch Jail or James Musick Facility shall, in addition to biweekly salary, be paid an additional seventy-five (75) cents per hour for all paid hours until the new rate provided below is effective.
+The request shall be made in writing to the department head, who will consider it according to: - a. department need; - b. availability of a qualified replacement; and - c. availability of another suitable assignment for the requesting employee.

+- 7. Upon the agreement of the County and OCEA, negotiations shall be reopened for the sole purpose of considering the addition or deletion of classes eligible for exceptional bilingual pay. - E. Jail Salary Supplement - 1.
+An employee in one of the classes listed below who is permanently assigned to the Central Jail/Intake Release Center (including Correctional Medical Services), Juvenile Hall, Theo Lacy Facility, James Musick Facility or Inmate Records shall, in addition to biweekly salary, be paid an additional one dollar and fifty (\$1.50) cents per hour for all hours paid: